 Frequently Asked Questions

-How many natural antimicrobial peptides have been identified?
+How many natural antimicrobial peptides have been identified with known activity?

 What is the Boman Index?